 What is Splinterlands?

 Players earn cards by winning matches.
 They can combine cards to gain levels.
-After that you can sell cards on the open marketplace for cryptocurrencies, or lease them to other players.
-The most rare cards are wanted assets, especially when there are tournaments.
+After that, you can sell cards on the open marketplace for cryptocurrencies, or lease them to other players.
+The rarest cards are wanted assets, especially when there are tournaments.